jr-robotics/robo-gym/docs/modular_environments.md

 # Open Issues (not comprehensive)

 In general, it is intended to replace all of our old robo-gym environment implementations to the modular structure.
-Parts of this effort that are outside of the initial spearhead that ranges from the base environment down to the Isaac Reach task for UR and Panda remain to be done.
+Parts of this effort that are outside of the initial vertical slice implementation that ranges from the base environment down to the Isaac Reach task for UR and Panda remain to be done.
 While the process in ongoing, legacy implementations prevail (causing potentally confusing situations with environment names and mixed directories).

 In some parts, the side goal of eliminating hardcoded values or other deficiencies is not yet reached.
 In particular, the construction of the roslaunch command in the robot-specific environment classes leaves a few things to be desired.